eirini-and-elliot/eirini-and-elliot.github.io/_pages/schedule.md

 ---
 layout: single
-title: "Schedule"
+title: "The day"
-permalink: /schedule/
+permalink: /the-day/
 author_profile: false

 ---
+### Schedule

-This is going to be a fairly casual affair, because hello have you met us??
+This is going to be a casual affair, because hello have you met us??

 We have booked the [Cambridge Museum of Technology](https://maps.app.goo.gl/FUrpX2WgPmRaSqw76) from 18:00 to 23:00.
 We encourage you to be there from 18:00.